Nagelsmann? Zidane? Who could Chelsea turn to?

 |Stats in Europe's top five leagues

-Conte might be on the market for a new job but is unlikely to fill the Chelsea or Spurs vacancies, having managed both clubs in recent times.
+Conte might be on the market for a new job but is unlikely to fill the Chelsea vacancy, having previously managed the club between 2016 and 2018.

 Until his recent spell as Tottenham boss - which ended after he called his players "selfish" and criticised the club's culture - Conte was as close to a guarantee of success as you could get.